c-grigsby/computer-vision/README.md

 </div>

 This application utilizes Machine Learning via Optical Character Recognition [OCR](https://nanonets.com/blog/deep-learning-ocr/) to analyze the text content found within any image.
 It accomplishes this task via the the Computer Vision API, an AI service that analyzes content in images and video.
-[Live Demo](https://azure-cognitive-services.netlify.app/)
+[Live Demo of Application](https://azure-cognitive-services.netlify.app/)

 <div align="center" markdown="1">